mohnagah/V2X_STM32_BLUEPILL/V2N(FOTA)/README.md

 # V2N (Firmware Over-The-Air) Sub-system

-The V2N (Firmware Over-The-Air) sub-system facilitates the remote updating of firmware for the target STM32F103 BLUE PILL microcontroller.
-This sub-system consists of a web server for uploading .hex applications and a NodeMCU for downloading the .hex file from the server and flashing it onto the target device's Flash memory.
+The V2N (Firmware Over-The-Air) sub-system facilitates the secure remote updating of firmware for the target STM32F103 BLUE PILL microcontroller.
+This sub-system consists of a web server for uploading .hex applications, a NodeMCU for downloading the .hex file from the server, and a secure transmission mechanism using XOR symmetric encryption.

 ## Overview